The GCTF Inspired Insitutions

-The Global Community Engagement and Resilience Fund is a multi-stakeholder global fund dedicated to preventing violent extremism.
-In its first three years, GCERF has reached over two million people in communities at risk of violent extremism.
-GCERF connects local communities to global resources, supporting grassroots initiatives that are typically out of reach for international donors and helping them thrive.
-As an ODA-eligible multilateral organisation, GCERF builds local partners’ capacity and then connect them to national governments, foundations, and businesses for long-term success, sustainability, and scaleability.
+The Global Community Engagement and Resilience Fund (GCERF) is the global fund for preventing violent extremism.
+Since its inception, GCERF has reached more than 2 million people in communities at risk of violent extremism.
+GCERF connects local communities to global resources, supporting grassroots initiatives that are typically out of reach for international donors, helping them to thrive.
+As multilateral organisation, GCERF builds local partners’ capacity and then connects them to national governments, foundations, and businesses for long-term success.
+This ensures sustainability and the ability to scale.
 GCERF considers PVE a global public good, and its approach immunizes communities from violent extremist agendas - creating a safer and more prosperous world.
-By filling a funding gap at the local level and delivering results GCERF operationalizes GCTF Good Practices and Memoranda, and reinforces the UN Plan of Action to Prevent Violent Extremism.
+By filling a funding gap at the local level and delivering results GCERF operationalizes the GCTF Good Practices and Memoranda, and reinforces the UN Plan of Action to Prevent Violent Extremism.
+GCERF is ODA-eligible.

 More information about GCERF is available on www.gcerf.org.